thiagocruzrj/GRIP-Case/README.md

 # GRIP Case Study
 Migrating a monolithic application into cloud-native application, explaining step by step.

+## Part1 - Cloud Setup
+* A .pptx is file located in the "GRIP-Case/Part1-Cloud Setup" folder

 ## Tools used on Part2-Infrastructure
 Azure DevOps Pipelines
 * A pipeline was created with all the environments needed for an API to be pushed to production.